hwcoe/hwcoe-ufl/Readme.md

 	- Add/move nav and header landmarks where needed
 	- Add aria-label attributes to duplicate landmarks where needed
 	- Make sure focus updates on skip-nav link click
-	- Change destination ID for skip-nav link
+	- Change destination ID for skip-nav link where left sidebar is present
 	- Add accessibility focus on audience menu

-NOTE: Child theme custom page templates will need to have the ID #skiplink-dest added to an element just above entry-title ([See example](https://github.com/hwcoe/hwcoe-ufl-child/blob/master/page-templates/custom-page-template.php))

 ### 2.8.0
 - Implement fallback page menu for primary nav